ionos-cloud/docker-machine-driver/internal/README.md

 ## Inwards facing packages.

-Highly personalized.
-Exported functions here MUST be related to docker-machine-driver exclusively.
+Highly personalized code.
+Exported functions here MUST be related to docker-machine-driver-ionoscloud exclusively.

 Contains adapters to the exported functions in [pkg](../pkg/)